Patient information: ERCP (endoscopic retrograde cholangiopancreatography) (Beyond the Basics)

 - Treviso, Italy

 Endoscopy is the examination of an internal body part with an instrument called an endoscope.
 Endoscopic retrograde cholangiopancreatography (ERCP) is a technique that uses X-ray to view the patient's bile and pancreatic ducts (figure 1).

-The function of the common bile duct and the pancreatic duct is to drain the gallbladder, liver, and pancreas; the two main ducts convey the bile and the pancreatic juice into the duodenum (the first part of the small intestine) (figure 1).
+The functions of the common bile duct and the pancreatic duct are to drain the gallbladder, liver, and pancreas; the two main ducts convey the bile and the pancreatic juice through the papilla (picture 1) into the duodenum (the first part of the small intestine) (figure 1).
 The most common reason why someone would need an ERCP is because of a blockage of one of these ducts (often due to gallstones).

 The endoscopist (a doctor who has special training in the use of endoscopes) will examine the bile and/or pancreatic ducts, looking for abnormalities such as blockages, irregularity in the tissue, problems with the flow of bile or pancreatic fluid, stones, or tumors.
 If a problem is found, the endoscopist can often perform a procedure to repair or improve the condition; as a result, ERCP has replaced surgery in most patients with common bile duct and pancreatic disease.

 Many patients who need ERCP are hospitalized, but ERCP can also be performed as an outpatient procedure, depending on the patient's condition and on the complexity of the required procedure.

 You will be asked not to eat or drink anything for six to eight hours before the test.
 It is important for the stomach to be empty to allow the endoscopist to visualize the entire area, and to decrease the chance of vomiting during the procedure.